 Can I buy disability insurance for the coronavirus today?

-Yes, you can get income protection if you apply for disability coverage today.
-Keep in mind that disability policies include waiting periods before you’ll receive any income.
-So if you’re still comparing policies, consider ones with shorter waiting periods to maximize benefits if you get the coronavirus.
+Yes, you can buy income protection if you apply for disability coverage today.
+If you’re comparing policies, consider ones with shorter waiting periods to maximize benefits if you get the coronavirus.

-Also, companies might consider the coronavirus a pre-existing condition if you’re applying because you have the illness now.
-In this case, you may not get coverage for the coronavirus at all if the company excludes it.
-However, some state disability programs cover you without excluding the pre-existing condition or including a waiting period.
+Also, companies might consider the coronavirus a pre-existing condition if you apply while you’re sick.
+In this case, you you won’t be covered for the coronavirus.
+Some state disability programs cover you without excluding pre-existing conditions or requiring a waiting period.

-When applying for coverage, you should stay open and honest with your insurer about your medical history, recent travel and job changes.
-That way the company can assess your risk and set an accurate premium.
+When applying, you should stay honest about your medical history, recent travel and job changes.
+That way the company can evaluate your risk and set an accurate premium.

 Compare disability insurance companies